-Facilities for The Professional Master of Business Administration Program
+Facilities for the Professional Master of Business Administration

-The facilities for The Professional MBA program at Methodist University are located in Clark Hall at the Reeves School of Business on the main campus.
+The facilities for the Professional MBA program at Methodist University are located on main campus in Clark Hall at the Reeves School of Business on the main campus.
 Classrooms are equipped with audio-visual equipment plus wireless internet capability.

-Facilities for the Master of Justice Administration Program
+Facilities for the Master of Justice Administration

-The facilities for the MJA program at Methodist University are located in Trustees Building on the main campus.
+The facilities for the MJA program at Methodist University are located on main campusin Trustees Building on the main campus.
 Classrooms are equipped with audio-visual equipment plus wireless internet capability.

-Facilities for the Master of Education Program
+Facilities for the Master of Education

-The facilities for the M.Ed. program are located within the Hendricks Science Complex where the Department of Teacher Education is housed on the main campus of Methodist University.
+The facilities for the M.Ed. program are located on main campus within the Hendricks Science Complex where the Department of Teacher Education is housed on the main campus of Methodist University.

-Facilities for the Doctor of Physical Therapy Program
+Facilities for the Doctor of Physical Therapy